 Every state in the country requires a vehicle to have at least one license plate attached to the vehicle.
 Some states require a front license plate, but others do not have this regulation.
 Vehicles in these states will only have a rear-mounted license plate.

-State license plate laws for 2022 center around the issue of whether or not a vehicle needs to have a front license plate.
-Some people with sports cars or luxury vehicles prefer not to have a front license plate, as it can compromise the look and front structure of the car.
+State license plate laws center around the issue of whether or not a vehicle needs to have a front license plate.
+Some owners of sports cars or luxury vehicles prefer not to have a front license plate, as it can compromise the look and front structure of the car.
 Owners of classic cars also struggle with the front plate laws, as it can be impossible to put one on.
 Most states do require it though.
-In 2022, state license plate laws existed for 30 states.
+State license plate laws exist in 30 states.

-There are 20 states that do not have a front license plate law.
+There are 21 states that do require a front license plate.
 They are as follows:

 In states where front plates are required, there are penalties if found driving without one.
 A ticket is the most common penalty for driving without a front license plate.
 Sometimes, the driver may get a verbal warning to remedy the problem right away if they have a good driving record.
-Fines for driving without a front license plate typically range between $100 and $200.
+Fines for driving without a front license plate are typically about $200.

 The kind of car that is being driven is never a defense to avoiding front plate license laws.
-Many car owners will argue that the front license plate will prevent optimum performance of the vehicle, but it will not matter in this case.
-These car owners are best served by a mechanic or professional car modifier that can put the plate on for them so that they can comply with the law.
+Some car owners have argued that the front license plate prevents the optimum performance of the vehicle, but the law tends to ignore such arguments.
+In these cases, car owners are best served by a mechanic or professional car modifier that can mount the plate in the least intrusive legally compliant way.